October 10, 2023

 According to the BLS, in 2022, there were 109,200 surgical techs in the United States.
 By 2032, there will be a need for an additional 5,900 techs, which is an expected growth of 5%.

 With the aging baby boomer population and the increase in advanced technology, knowledgeable surgical technologists are highly desirable.
-While most patients would prefer to avoid surgery, ultimately, surgery can improve quality of life, and surgical technologists are needed.
+While most patients would prefer to avoid surgery, ultimately, surgery can improve quality of life, and surgical techs are needed.
 Each operating room requires a minimum of one surgical tech per surgical procedure.

 Interestingly, many surgical techs go on to become registered nurses, physician assistants, anesthesia assistants, and/or surgical first assistants.

-Part Seven What are the Continuing Education Requirements for Surgical Technologists?
+What are the Continuing Education Requirements for Surgical Technologists?

 As with most healthcare careers, surgical techs are required to maintain their certification through a fee and continuing education hours.